MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step1.md

 Perform the following steps on the ATA Center server.

-1. Download ATA from the [TechNet Evaluation Center](http://www.microsoft.com/en-us/evalcenter/).
+1. Download ATA from the [Microsoft Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx) or from the [TechNet Evaluation Center](http://www.microsoft.com/en-us/evalcenter/) or from [MSDN](https://msdn.microsoft.com/en-us/subscriptions/downloads).

 2. Log in to the computer onto which you are installing the ATA Center with a user who is a member of the local administrators group.

-3. From an elevated command prompt, run Microsoft ATA Center Setup.EXE and follow the setup wizard.
+3. Run Microsoft ATA Center Setup.EXE and follow the setup wizard.

 4. If Microsoft .Net Framework is not installed, you will be prompted to install it when you start installation.
+You may be prompted to reboot after .NET Framework installation.
 5. On the **Welcome** page, select the language to be used for the ATA installation screens and click **Next**.

-6. Read the Microsoft Software License Terms and if you accept the terms, click **Next**.
+6. Read the Microsoft Software License Terms and if you accept the terms, click the check box and then click **Next**.

 7. It is recommended that you set ATA to update automatically.
 If Windows isn't set to do this on your computer, you will get the **Use Microsoft Update to help keep your computer secure and up to date** screen.
     ![Keep ATA up to date image](media/ata_ms_update.png) Select **Use Microsoft Update when I check for updates (recommended)**.
 This will adjust the Windows settings to enable updates for other Microsoft products (including ATA), as seen here.
     ![Windows auto-update image](media/ata_installupdatesautomatically.png)

-9. On the **Center Configuration** page, enter the following information based on your environment:
+8. On the **ATA Center Configuration** page, enter the following information based on your environment:

     |Field|Description|Comments|
     |---------|---------------|------------|